neehanthreddym/cinemascope-dashboard/README.md

 ```bash
 python scripts/train_rf_model.py
 ```
-This script will load the cleaned data, train a RandomForestRegressor, evaluate its performance, and save the trained model to outputs/models/random_forest_model.joblib.
-It also logs its progress to logs/rf_training.log.
+This script will load the cleaned data, train a RandomForestRegressor, get the feature importances, and save it to data/feature_importances.csv.
+It also logs its progress to logs/data_processing_rf_training.log.

 ### Running the Dashboard
 To launch the interactive Streamlit dashboard: